Preformed Cooper pairing and the uncondensed normal-state component in phase-fluctuating monolayer cuprate superconductivity: Introduction

 To overcome these limitations, we treat the SC gap and the superfluid density by explicitly incorporating all relevant microscopic ingredients (fermionic quasiparticles, bosonic NG-mode phase dynamics modified by long-range Coulomb interactions, and topological defects of BKT-type fluctuations).
 The theory is grounded in the correlated single-particle spectral function, ensuring a direct connection with Hubbard-model-based approaches.
 This offers a fully self-consistent microscopic framework for phase-fluctuating superconductivity in cuprates, capturing the key SC observables (like gap, phase stiffness, gap-closing temperature $T_{\rm os}$, and SC transition temperature $T_c$) across doping and temperature.
-For initial implementation, we use a recently developed solvable interaction model~\cite{worm24fermi}, and the simulations reveal several critical features consistent with experimental observations, including the $d$-wave SC dome in the temperature–doping phase diagram with a shoulder-like anomaly in the underdoped regime, a pronounced separation between $T_c$ and $T_{\rm os}$ signaling preformed Cooper pairing, and a finite uncondensed normal-state component persisting at $T=0^+$, offering a promising route to understanding the interplay between strong correlations and phase-fluctuating superconductivity in the cuprates.
+As an initial step toward capturing the essential physics, we {focus on monolayer cuprates} and employ a recently developed solvable interaction model~\cite{worm24fermi}.
+Remarkably, the simulations reveal several critical features consistent with experimental observations in cuprate superconductors, including the $d$-wave SC dome in the temperature-doping phase diagram with a shoulder-like anomaly in the underdoped regime, a pronounced separation between $T_c$ and $T_{\rm os}$ signaling preformed Cooper pairing, and a finite uncondensed normal-state component persisting at $T=0^+$, offering a promising route to understanding the interplay between strong correlations and phase-fluctuating superconductivity in the cuprates.